 Next, we formally investigate whether the indirect equity recapitalization induced by the OMT announcement led to a change in the banks' loan supply to the real sector.
 In particular, we test whether banks with higher OMT windfall gains increased their loan supply to existing borrowers (intensive margin) and/or firms with which no lending relationship existed before the OMT announcement (extensive margin) more than banks with relatively low OMT windfall gains.
-Our preferred specification to estimate the quarterly change in loan volume to existing borrowers provided by bank b in country j to firm cluster m in quarter t is given by:
+Our preferred specification to estimate the quarterly change in loan volume to existing borrowers (i.e., clusters only consist of firms with a relation to the respective bank) provided by bank b in country j to firm cluster m in quarter t is given by: